Series / The Story of Tracy Beaker

 - Reasonable Authority Figure: Jenny, Shelley, Sid, Mike and Duke.

 - Remember the New Guy: Whenever a new season starts this can pop up.
 This was so bad with the season 3 introduction when there were about five new children seen that did not appear in the last season.

-- Trademark Favorite Food: Jenny is frequently seen munching on a chocolate bar.
+- Trademark Favorite Food: Jenny and the kids are frequently seen munching on a chocolate bar.